joemarlo/ATUS-time-series/README.md

-# Time series analysis of Time Use via sequence techniques and multi-level models
+# Modeling loneliness on sub-populations of Americans using sequence techniques and multi-level models

 Finding differences in time spent alone among subpopulations of Americans.
 First, by clustering respondents' activities by applying [sequence analysis techniques](https://en.wikipedia.org/wiki/Social_sequence_analysis) à la [Abbot](https://www.jstor.org/stable/2780695) — string-editing techniques, dissimilarity matrices, and hierarchical clustering.
 Then using cluster membership and year as nested variables in multi-level models to predict time spent alone.